dhansel/TerminalUSB/README.md

 ## Keyboard Compatibility

-Note that this firmware requires the USB keyboard to be directly connected to the terminal USB socket.
+This firmware requires the USB keyboard to be directly connected to the terminal USB socket.
 If there is a USB hub in between the terminal and the keyboard then the keyboard will not work.
 Some keyboards have built-in USB hubs and those will *not* work either.
 If your keyboard has USB sockets on it (to connect a mouse for example) then it will likely not work.